Tenerife is famous for its great sandy beaches, sunny weather, stunning blue sky and all-inclusive, fancy sea resorts.

 3. Walk in Anaga mountains

 Anaga Rural Park is another natural wonder of Tenerife.
 Definitely less famous than Teide National Park, but equally worth visiting.
-It's easily accessible by car (road TF123 is definitely easier to drive on) and there are breathtaking view points along the road.
+It's easily accessible by car - road TF123 is definitely easier to drive on than Masca road.
+Also, there are breathtaking view points along the road, so remember to take your camera!

 What's worth to mention is that Anaga mountains are located in the northern part of the island, so the weather is rather chilly there.
-I highly recommend taking some windproof clothes.
+As strong winds are very common there, I highly recommend taking some windproof clothes.

 4. Visit La Orotava

 This town is famous for its charming little streets, narrow and hilly, perfect for walks!
-Also, if you're fond of architecture, you'll feel like home - beautiful buildings and red roofs reflect Tenerife's colonial history.
-This regions has always been the most densely populated, and the richest.
-After Spanish conquistadores took over this town, many wealthy families from Europe started to settle in La Orotava.
+If you're fond of architecture, you'll feel there like home - beautiful buildings and red roofs reflect Tenerife's colonial history.
+This part of the island has always been the most densely populated and the richest.
+After Spanish conquistadores took over this town, many wealthy families from Europe started to settle in La Orotava (totally not surprising - who wouldn't like to live in such paradise?).

-Besides Orotava's central point - Plaza de la Constitución, take a walk on Calle de San Francisco - this one looks like famous American steep street.
-It's famous for its old tenement houses, the biggest of which is Casa de los Balcones.
+Besides Orotava's central point - Plaza de la Constitución, take a walk on Calle de San Francisco - it looks like American steep street.
+It's especially famous for its old tenement houses, the biggest of which is Casa de los Balcones.
 You can buy there local wines and handicraft souvenirs.

 If you like exploring churches, take a look at Iglesia de la Concepción and Iglesia de San Juan Bautista.
 Both are very interesting examples of XVII century sacred architecture.